iMcG33k/VimIOS/readme.md

 You can get this help by using the command `:help ios`.

 ### File management.
 This version of Vim comes with a version of the netrw file browser.
-Use the command `e .` to start it.
+Use the command `Explore .` to start it.
 You will likely see the following items:

 ```
 .vim/